JulianRR/nPuzzle/README.md

     * [Tutorial](http://sudhanshuvinodgupta.blogspot.nl/2012/07/using-intentactionpick.html)

 ## 3) Gameplay
+PuzzleActivity will be a Fullscreen activity. he default Fullscreen template from android studio will be used for this activity.
 The image chosen will be shown 3 seconds before the game starts.
 After these 3 seconds a "stopwatch" will start to keep track of the time it takes to solve the puzzle.

 Usefull classes:
 * [ViewFlipper](http://developer.android.com/reference/android/widget/ViewFlipper.html), used to switch to a shuffled image after 3 seconds.